 MUSEUM OF NAUTICAL TRADITION AND SPONGES

 The Museum of Nautical Tradition and Sponges is in Nea Koutali village, and here you can see the nautical tradition of refugees from the island of Koutali of Propontis.
-In 1922 Nea Koutali the refugees used the sponges and sponge processing as their main source of income.
+In 1922, the refugees used sponge gathering and processing as their main source of income.

 Operation (please check by calling)